xrplevm/docs.xrplevm.org/pages/users/introduction/what-is-the-xrpl-evm-bridge.md

 # What is the XRPL EVM bridge

 The **XRPL EVM Bridge** serves as a critical component enabling interoperability between the XRP Ledger (XRPL) and the XRPL Ethereum Virtual Machine (EVM) Sidechain.
 It allows users to transfer assets, initiate smart contract interactions, and leverage decentralized applications across these two ecosystems.
-The initial implementation, based on the XLS38d amendment, was developed on XRPL Devnet but has been replaced in favor of Axelar's advanced bridging solution, which is currently under development.

 ## Key Features of the XRPL EVM Bridge

-### 1. Interoperability Across Chains
+### Interoperability Across Chains

 The XRPL EVM Bridge facilitates seamless communication between the XRPL's high-speed and low-cost native blockchain and the programmability of the XRPL EVM Sidechain.
 This unlocks: